openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

 ![img4](figures/provide_4_map.gif)

-### Decorating Set-Type Variables
+### Decorating Set Type Variables

-In the following example, `message` is of type HashSet\<Int64>.
-Clicking the Button to change the value of `message` will refresh the view accordingly.
+In the following example, the `message` variable is of type `HashSet<Int64>`.
+Clicking the Button to modify the `message` value will trigger view updates accordingly.

 <!-- run -->